Autonomous Province of Western Bosnia

 The Autonomous Province of Western Bosnia (Autonomna Pokrajina Zapadna Bosna; APZB), was a small unrecognized proto-state that existed in the northwest of Bosnia and Herzegovina between 1993 and 1995.
-It consisted mainly of the town of Velika Kladuša, its capital, and a few nearby villages and fields.
+It consisted mainly of the town of Velika Kladuša, its capital, and a few nearby villages.
 It was proclaimed as a result of secessionist politics by Fikret Abdić against the central government of Alija Izetbegović during the Bosnian War, which led to the Intra-Bosnian Muslim War.
 For a short time in 1995, it was known as the Republic of Western Bosnia (Republika Zapadna Bosna).

 Background

 The Cazinska Krajina region, located in the far north-western part of Bosanska Krajina, had a slightly higher GDP per capita compared to the average of the Socialist Republic of Bosnia and Herzegovina.
 Predominantly populated by Bosnian Muslims, the region encompasses the municipalities of Bihać, Cazin, and Velika Kladuša.
 To the north and west, it borders Croatia, while to the south and east, it is separated from the broader Muslim population by Serb- and Croat-majority areas.

 Fikret Abdić founded the agricultural company Agrokomerc in Velika Kladuša, which, during the 1970s and 1980s, transformed Cazinska Krajina from an impoverished rural area into a prosperous regional economy.
 Agrokomerc became Yugoslavia's largest food-processing conglomerate, employing approximately 13,000 people and operating numerous factories and retail outlets.
 The company's success significantly improved the standard of living in the region, and Abdić gained a strong personal following, earning the nickname "Babo" (English: Dad).

 With the transition from a one-party system, the League of Communists of Yugoslavia lost power to nationalist parties.
 In Bosnia and Herzegovina, Serbs aligned with the Serb Democratic Party (SDS), Croats with the Croatian Democratic Union (HDZ), while Muslims consolidated around the Party of Democratic Action (SDA), led by Alija Izetbegović.
 Abdić, previously a member of the League of Communists, joined the SDA and became one of its leading figures.

 In Cazinska Krajina, where the SDA was initially founded by Mirsad Veladžić and Irfan Ljubijankić, two members of the pan-Islamist movement, only became a mass movement after Abdić announced his support for it in September 1990.

 In the Bosnian general election held in November 1990, Abdić and Izetbegović were the SDA candidates for Muslim seats in the seven-member Presidency.
 Abdić won 1,040,307 votes, versus just 874,213 for Izetbegović.
 Both were elected as Muslim representatives in the seven-member presidency, alongside Ejup Ganić, who secured a seat as a representative of ethnic minorities.
 However, due to opposition from the party's hardline faction, Abdić was sidelined, and Izetbegović assumed the leading role in the government.